-Ever since the passing of the Official Languages Act in 1969, Canada has officially been a bilingual nation with two official languages: English and French.
+Ever since the passing of the Official Languages Act in 1969, Canada has formally been a bilingual nation with two official languages: English and French.
 Today, most Canadian goods sold outside the province of Quebec have both French and English labels on their packaging; Canadian flight attendants address airline passengers in both French and English; and most high-ranking Canadian government officials are required to be fluent in both of our nation’s official languages.
 Despite the half century in which Canada has officially existed as a bilingual nation, the cultural and linguistic rifts between French and English-speaking Canada remain nearly as strong today as they were during the days of the Seven Years’ War.
 Barring the residents of a few French-speaking enclaves scattered throughout the Western provinces and Northeastern Ontario, and excepting the Francophonic habitants of historic Acadian settlements in the Maritimes, most Canadians living outside Quebec have a limited knowledge of the French language.
-Similarly, less than 15% of Quebecois, discounting the denizens of Quebec City and Montreal, are fluent in English.
+Similarly, less than 15% of French-Canadians, discounting the denizens of Quebec City and Montreal, are fluent in English.

 Fortunately, there have been a few bilingual French-Canadian historians and folklorists who have generously translated some of the old tales of New France into English for the benefit of us English-speaking Canadians.
 One of these gentlemen was Honore Beaugrand, a French-Canadian soldier, journalist, politician, newspaper owner, and writer.

-Honore Beaugrand was born on March 24, 1848 in what is now the town of Lanoraie, Quebec, situated on the St. Laurence River about halfway between Montreal and Trois-Riveres.
-After studying briefly with a Roman Catholic teaching order called the Clerics of Saint Viator, at the College Joliette, and at the School of Military Instruction of Montreal, 17-year-old Beaugrand travelled to Mexico and joined the army of Emperor Maximilian I, the Habsburg Archduke of Austria and the first and only monarch of the short-lived, French-backed Second Mexican Empire.
+Honore Beaugrand was born on March 24, 1848 in what is now the town of Lanoraie, Quebec, situated on the St. Lawrence River about halfway between Montreal and Trois-Riveres.
+After studying briefly with a Roman Catholic pedagogical order called the Clerics of Saint Viator, at the College Joliette, and at the School of Military Instruction of Montreal, 17-year-old Beaugrand travelled to Mexico and joined the army of Emperor Maximilian I, the Habsburg Archduke of Austria and the first and only monarch of the short-lived, French-backed Second Mexican Empire.
 Beaugrand fought for the Emperor for eighteen months, probably leaving France with other French troops who evacuated Mexico throughout the spring and fall of 1866.
 In the summer of 1867, Maximilian’s loyalist Mexican troops were defeated, and the Emperor himself was executed by firing squad.

-Honore Beaugrand spent the next few works working various jobs in France, Mexico, and the United States.
+Honore Beaugrand spent the next few years working various jobs in France, Mexico, and the United States.
 In 1871, he established himself in the town of Fall River, Massachusetts, home to a sizeable population of Quebecois immigrants, and quickly became one of the town’s leading French-Canadian citizens.
 There, he established a French newspaper called L’Echo du Canada, which was sympathetic to the plight of French-Americans.
 From 1875 until 1879, Beaugrand worked for, established, and ran a number of different newspapers based out of Fall River; Montreal, Quebec; Boston, Massachusetts; St. Louis, Missouri; and Ottawa, Ontario.